capyloon/capyloon_org/content/_index.md

 Now you’re probably thinking *why*?

 #### Open
 The web, and mostly everything built around it, is [open](https://www.w3.org/).
-It’s not a proprietary technology.
+It’s not owned by one company.
+It's not a proprietary technology.
 From accessbility, localization and security, a bunch of people talk through these things.

-Capyloon is powered by Gecko (the thing that powers Firefox), and it's out in the [open](https://github.com/capyloon).
+Capyloon is powered by Gecko (the thing that powers Firefox).
+And it's [open source](https://github.com/capyloon) too.
+Chip away.

 #### Easy to Develop
 You know how easy it is to build for the web?
 As easy as firing up your browser and editing some code.